Paradise Tonight

 "Paradise Tonight" is a song written by Bill Kenner and Mark Wright, and recorded by American country music artists Charly McClain and Mickey Gilley.
-It was released in June 1983 as the second single from the album Paradise.
+It was released in June 1983 as the second single from McClain's album Paradise.
 The song was the most successful of three releases by McClain and Gilley as a duo.
 The single went to number one for one week and stayed a total of thirteen weeks on the top 40 country chart.